How fluent do I need to be in Spanish or English?

 How should I bring my spending money?

 It’s best to have your money in an account that allows you to have an ATM card.
-It’s easy to make withdrawals down here at the banks.
+It’s easy to make withdrawals down here at the banks, but make sure you have told your bank you will be outside the country.

 Is it safe?